Topologically Ordered Steady States in Open Quantum Systems: Slow relaxation

-From the above, we can draw the conclusion that the Liouvillian is gapless for $h<h_c$.
+From the above, we expect that the Liouvillian is gapless for $h<h_c$.
 However, for $h>h_c$ all long-range correlations are destroyed by the proliferation of $m$ defects, and the relaxation process should be insensitive to the system size.
 For example, a large membrane would be immediately torn apart into pieces.
 In this case, the Liouvillian spectrum should be gapped.
 To verify this picture, we calculate the evolution of the total length of loop defects for various values of $h$, starting from random initial states.
 The results are shown in Fig. \ref{fig:relaxation} (c).
 In the long time limit, the density of $m$ defects decays exponentially for $h>h_c$, signaling a finite Liouvillian gap which determines the decay rate, while for $h<h_c$ the density of $m$ defects decay algebraically, which is the typical behavior for systems with a vanishing Liouvillian gap \cite{cai2013algebraic}.
 All these results are consistent with the above picture.

-Recall that for closed systems topological order is defined with an energy gap separating the degenerate ground states and excitations.
+Recall that in closed systems topological order is defined with an energy gap separating the degenerate ground states and excitations.
 In our dissipative models, although the Liouvillian gap vanishes, it is algebraically small with respect to the system size, while the splitting within the topologically degenerate subspace is exponentially small.
-Then the topological degeneracy is still well-defined.
-Moreover, the gapless Liouvillian spectrum seems to be an inevitable consequence of topological degeneracy, thus is a universal feature of DTO, instead of a flaw of the model.
+Thus, the topological degeneracy is still well-defined.
+Moreover, the gapless Liouvillian spectrum seems to be an inevitable consequence of topological degeneracy, and thus is a universal feature of SSTO.
 This reveals a sharp distinction between topological order in open systems and closed systems.
 We give a heuristic argument below.